Skip to Content Top

 Estate planning and elder law can feel overwhelming, but you don’t have to navigate it alone.
 Contact us today to discuss your needs and create a plan that protects your future.

-Because every person and every situation is unique, there is no “one size fits all” document.
-An experienced New York estate planning attorney can assist you in determining which document will be the most beneficial for your particular situation.
-In addition to a Durable Power of Attorney and Health Care Proxy, an attorney will review with you the benefits of having a will and possibly a trust.
-A will is a written document that tells others how you want your property distributed at the time of your death.
-A will also lets you appoint a guardian for your minor children.
-A living trust has some similarities to a will in that it directs the distribution of assets after your death, however, it has certain advantages, such as:
+Because every person and every situation is unique, there is no one-size-fits-all document.
+An experienced New York estate planning attorney can assist you in determining which documents will be most beneficial for your particular situation.
+In addition to a Durable Power of Attorney and Health Care Proxy, your attorney will review with you the benefits of having a will and possibly a trust.
+A will is a written document that specifies how you want your property distributed at the time of your death and allows you to appoint a guardian for your minor children.

 • A trust helps protect your assets from the high cost of long-term care,

-• Trust planning can help you minimize estate taxes; and
+• Trust planning can help minimize estate taxes, and

 • Your financial affairs will not become public record.